dseguy/php-error-messages/messages/property-%s::$%s-does-not-exist.rst

 + :ref:`undefined-property-%s::$%s`

-In more recent PHP versions, this error message is now :ref:`property-%s::$%s-does-not-exist`.
+In previous PHP versions, this error message used to be :ref:`property-%s-does-not-exist`.